aws-controllers-k8s/community/services/ecr/config/samples/README.md

 # ECR Resources

-The ECR controller managed EC2 Container Registry resources inside AWS.
+The ECR controller managed Elastic Container Registry resources inside AWS.

 Once you have the controller deployed and a custom resource definition defined in your cluster you can try deploying some test ECR repositories with the manifests in this folder.